 Songkhla, located in the Mueang Songkhla District, is a provincial capital in Southern Thailand.
 This means that it is a capital city within a province of the same name.
 Every province in Thailand has a city by the same name, which can often make booking hotels tricky if you mistake a city location with its much larger provincial area.
 Speaking from personal experience, it’s quite easy to accidentally book a hotel nowhere near your actual target destination, so be sure to double check a map!

 That said, Songkhla City is about a 30-45 minutes drive northeast of the popular city of Hat Yai.
-The city straddles a narrow peninsula between the South China Sea, on the west side, and a salt water estuary (referred to by locals as ‘The Lake’), on the east side.
+The city straddles a narrow peninsula between the South China Sea, on the east side, and a salt water estuary (referred to by locals as ‘The Lake’), on the west side.
 This of course creates a break in the coastal land mass and there isn’t a bridge connecting the two coastlines.

 Arriving from the south, from Hat Yai, it’s a clear shot into town via the northbound 407 highway.
 Arriving from the north, there are two options; follow the 408 southbound highway to 4222 and take the small car ferry across or continue on the 408 and cross the bridge to Ko Yo (Island), and another bridge to the mainland and the entry to the Songkhla City peninsula.
 If this sounds a bit confusing, trust me it is, unless you have a Google Map (which I have conveniently provided for you above).